JashanBansal0708/amazing-repositories/README.md

 ## :information_source: &nbsp;Contributing

-If you wants to add more repositories/topics, give suggestions just read [CONTRIBUTING.md](CONTRIBUTING.md)
+If you wants to contribute by adding more repositories/topics, give suggestions read [CONTRIBUTING.md](CONTRIBUTING.md)